tobiaskraus/tk-boilerplate/vscode/README.md

 Both can be done easily with `CMD+SHIFT+P > Configure User Snippets`.

-Or just copy the `*.code-snippets` files from this folder.
+Copy what you need from the `*.code-snippets` files of this folder.

+You can remove the `scope` props if you paste it in your user-level snippets (langauge specific).

 ## Usage